‘We ask our staff to leave stereotypes behind when working with our diverse communities’

 “Using the word BAME, removes the nuance from every single community and assumes that the experience of being Black, Asian or a person from another ethnic groups is the same,” Lorraine says.

 She is also working to ensure senior leadership is better reflective of people from Black, Asian and other ethnic groups.
-And she is working to introduce a learning method called learning sets to promote continuous learning among staff.
+And she is working to introduce learning sets – a learning method designed to promote continuous learning among staff.

 “Learning sets are where social workers can talk freely in a space to learn from and support each other without criticism,” she says.
 “The aim is for them to gain greater insight into the vulnerabilities of marginalised families; actively promote inclusion, challenge traditional oppressive practice, talk about race and discrimination, and how these experiences can impact on families.”

 Lorraine hopes that through these sets, the trust will be able to harness and share the rich knowledge that is present across various teams in the organisation.
-Learning could be a simple as sharing knowledge during a supervision meeting or getting a social worker to work with a family from a particular background that they have not worked with before.
+Learning could be as simple as sharing knowledge during a supervision meeting, or getting a social worker to work with a family from a particular background that they have not worked with before.

 Benefits of working for Birmingham Children’s Trust

-- £3,000 incentive payment on joining us if you have up to 3 years practice experience.
+- £3,000 incentive payment on joining if you have up to 3 years practice experience.

 - Up to £8,000 relocation payment (T&Cs apply).